rozbb/draft-waict-transparency/draft-waict-transparency.md

 ### Checkpoint location is undefined

-It’s not clear where the website should put its checkpoint data for the User to verify.
-This can be in a CSP header, maybe.
+It’s not clear where the website should put its checkpoint when serving user requests.
+It should be in a standardized place so browsers know where to look for it.
+Maybe in a CSP header, maybe in a `<script>` tag with `name="integrity-page-manifest"`, as currently proposed in the WAICT integrity doc.

 ### Forking a Log by picking different Witnesses